 Your dog needs a place to stay on the kayak while you’re on the water.
 Mairs says the size of the dog and the type of kayak will be a factor in where you place your pet.
 A sit-on kayak will allow for more space and most dogs will lie down when they relax.
 While training, reward your dog when they’re in the chosen position to reinforce that location.

-However, Mairs says although it would be great to have a dog who stays stationary for as long you paddle, the reality is often quite different.
+Although it would be great if your dog stayed still as long as you paddle, the reality is often quite different.
 Your dog may move around or shift positions.
-To make the kayak as comfortable and safe as possible, add padding and nonslip material for safe footing.
+To make the dog kayak experience as comfortable and safe as possible, add padding and nonslip material for safe footing.
 Mairs uses yoga mats for the areas her dogs are drawn to and marine traction tape along the edges for safer entries and exits.

 The final step in on-land training is getting your dog used to the motion of you paddling behind them.
 Mairs suggests introducing the paddle first and pairing it with rewards.
 Next, have your dog on the kayak with you and begin to introduce the paddling motion.
 Keep things positive so your dog enjoys the experience.

 Teaching Your Dog to Love Their Life Jacket